levi-x00/miscellaneous-scripts/01-gcp-logs-to-aws/readme.md

 # gcp-logs-to-aws
-How to Send Logs From GCP to AWS
+How to Send Logs From GCP to AWS.

+Disclaimer: this is just an experiment, the security concern is the data from Google Cloud still going through public internet.

 ## Setup
 1. Create log sink with following pattern as well create the pub/sub topic here as destination.
 ```